 Air Force One is one of the most identifiable symbols of the American Presidency.
 Air Force One is the call sign of any Air Force aircraft carrying the President of the United States.
 It has become standard practice to refer to the highly customized Boeing 747-200B series aircraft, carrying the tail codes 28000 and 29000, as Air Force One.

-Air Force One prepares for departure from Ljubljana International Airport, Ljubljana, Slovenia, en route to Berlin, Germany, June 10, 2008.
+Air Force One prepared for departure from Ljubljana International Airport, Ljubljana, Slovenia, en route to Berlin, Germany, June 10, 2008.

 Courtesy George W. Bush Presidential Library and Museum (P061008SC-0878)